 Only players below Clearance Level 50 will be able to access this playlist.
 The only game mode available in Newcomer is Bomb, and the only maps in rotation are Bank, Consulate, and Chalet.
 Night mode for maps will not be available either.

 The Preparation Phase lasts 0:43, while the Action Phase in Newcomer lasts 3:30.
 All defender locations are randomly selected, and attackers can select one of several spawn points.
 Teams switch between attacking or defending after every two rounds.

 To win a game in Newcomer, a team must win a total of three rounds.
 If the teams tie 2-2, the game goes into overtime where the winner of the next round wins the match.

 Quick Match is the global playlist for all Rainbow Six Siege players online.
 Everyone will have access to this game mode from the start.
 The game modes available in this playlist include Bomb, Secure Area, and Hostage.

 The maps in multiplayer will now rotate each month, and night mode on maps will not be available in Quick Match.
-The maps available in Quick Match Multiplayer during Y4S4 include: Bank, Border, Chalet, Clubhouse, Coastline, Consulate, Fortress, Hereford Base, Kafe Dostoyevsky, Kanal, Oregon, Outback, Skyscraper, and Villa.
+The maps available in Quick Match Multiplayer during Y4S4.3 include: Bank, Border, Chalet, Clubhouse, Coastline, Consulate, Fortress, Kafe Dostoyevsky, Kanal, Oregon, Skyscraper, Theme Park, Villa, and Yacht.

 The Preparation Phase lasts 0:43, while the Action Phase in Casual lasts 3:30.
 All defender locations are randomly selected, and attackers can select one of several spawn points.
 Teams switch between attacking or defending after every round.